 Marie and Augustin, the founders of Tranché, can attest to this:

-“We switched systems very quickly after just a few months in business because we were looking for more than just a cash register—we wanted real support to help us manage our business.
+“We switched point-of-sale systems very quickly after just a few months in business because we were looking for more than just a cash register—we wanted real support to help us manage our business.
 That tends to get lost in this industry: once you’ve signed the contract, you never speak to your account manager again.”

 All too often perceived as a mere expense item, the cash register is in fact a major lever of profitability for a restaurant.
 By relying on a modern, scalable and connected system, you can save time, reduce errors, improve management and boost your margins.
 So why stick with your old cash register, when you can finally turn it into a real everyday ally?